linode/docs/docs/guides/tools-reference/tools/how-to-use-apt-on-debian-ubuntu/index.md

 ## Update the package database

 Use the following command to update APT's package indices.
 You should run this command before installing or *upgrading* packages.
-If you don't update the database, the system won't know if there are new packages available or not.
+If you don't update the database, the system cannot find if there are new packages available or not.

         sudo apt update